openeyes/oe_installer/README.md

 * Installs and configures a basic server for you
 * Creates shared folders so code edited on the host is available directly on the virtual machine
 * Maps the install directory on the host to /vagrant on the VM.
-* [VirtualBox] creates a host entry named openeyes.vm.
+* Creates a host entry named openeyes.vm.
 So the website will be available at http://openeyes.vm and MySQL at openeyes.vm:3306
-  * Note that the site will also NATted to http://localhost:8888 as an alternative, and localhost:3333 for MySQL
+  * [Virtualbox] Note that the site will _also_ be NATted to http://localhost:8888 as an alternative, and localhost:3333 for MySQL
-* [Hyper-V] creates a host entry named openeyes.mshome.net.
-So the website is avialable at http://openeyes.mshome.net and MySQL is available at openeyes.mshome.net:3306

 ### Installing development environment on Mac OS X 10.6 or later hosts